Oom Yung Doe: Lineage and history of Oom Yung Doe

-White reports that Grandmaster "Iron" Kim received the title of Grandmaster in 1974.
+White further reports that Kim received the title of Grandmaster in 1974.

 Kim emigrated to the United States in the early 1970s, and opened his first American school of martial arts in 1973, teaching Kong Su in Westmont, IL.
 In 1976, John C. Kim began operating a line of martial arts schools called "Chung Moo Quan" (충무권), teaching the same 8 martial arts styles that are taught in modern Oom Yung Doe schools.
-"Chung Moo Quan" was effectively renamed to "Chung Moo Doe" (충무도) in 1989, and again to "Oom Yung Doe" in 1999; the instructor corps and training techniques for the three schools have been similar, and they have all been headed by John C. Kim.
+"Chung Moo Quan" was effectively renamed to "Chung Moo Doe" (충무도) in 1989, and again to "Oom Yung Doe" in 1999; the instructor corps and training techniques for the three schools have been similar, and the schools were headed by John C. Kim.
+Kim died on February 14, 2016.

 Training

-Oom Yung Doe practitioners describe the techniques taught within the school as "moo doe."
-Moo doe is generally translated as "martial arts," but within the school the original term is used to contrast Oom Yung Doe's techniques against "common martial arts" or "fabricated movement" which is more commonly taught in the United States.
+“Moo Doe” is generally translated as “traditional martial arts,” but within the school the original term is also used to distinguish Oom Yung Doe’s techniques — described as having been passed down over centuries — from many martial arts commonly taught in the U.S., which are viewed within the school as systems based on newly created, modified, or imitated movements rather than preserved traditional forms.
 In common martial arts, students learn "general sequences of movements; movements that are basically the same for everyone.
 In this case the student/practitioner can truly only 'copy' the movement and cannot truly absorb and make it 'one' with their mind and body."

-In contrast, moo doe movement / technique must match the individual.
-Each person is unique and therefore needs training that matches by them.
+In contrast, Oom Yung Doe literature states that training should be adapted to the individual practitioner and that techniques should be adjusted to fit each student’s physical characteristics and abilities rather than taught identically to all students.
 The main line of Oom Yung Doe training is directed by a traditional master (not a school instructor, but a 9th degree international master who is required to clearly demonstrate their skill and ability).
 Because the master is able to "fit" the movement to the individual, each student/practitioner can fully absorb the movement.

 Training is adjusted to fit the individual student, allowing even older individuals or individuals with injuries or conditions such as arthritis to participate.
 In fact, instructors claim (and some students have reported) that Oom Yung Doe training can help older or disabled individuals dramatically improve their condition.

 Some of the main goals of practicing moo doe are said to be: